dakshinramesh3-glitch/dakshinramesh3-glitch/README.md

- Hi, I'm Dakshin Ramesh
+Hi, I'm Dakshin Ramesh.

-B.Tech Information Technology graduate from PSG College of Technology.
+I am a B.Tech Information Technology graduate from PSG College of Technology, currently building my career in IT infrastructure, Artificial Intelligence, Machine Learning, and Cybersecurity.

-I am building my career in Artificial Intelligence, Machine Learning, and Cybersecurity.
+My current focus is developing strong technical foundations, gaining professional IT experience, and building practical projects in AI/ML and cybersecurity.
  Currently Learning

 - Python